Ruthose/LITA_PROJECT_CUSTOMER_DATA-ANALYSIS/README.md

 ### Project Title: Customer Data For Subscription Services

 ### Project Overview:
-Analysis of Customer Data for a Subscription Service to Identify Segments and Trends, Patterns, and Insights that inform business decicions, improve sales strategies, and enchance customer relationships.
+Analysis of Customer Data for a Subscription Service to Identify Segments, Trends, Patterns, and Insights that inform business decicions, improve sales strategies, and enchance customer relationships.

 ### Tools Used
 - Excel